 Create Issue Types and Add to Project

-Next, you will create two issue types in JIRA: Test Case and Test Evidence.
-This step can be skipped if you are doing Test case and Test Evidence outside of JIRA.
-We currently support X-Ray and Testrails for test management integrations.
+You will need to create two custom issue types in Jira: Test Case and Test Result.
+This step can be skipped if you are doing Test case and Test Evidence outside of Jira.
+We currently support Xray and Testrails for integration with test management systems.

 Browse to the JIRA Settings menu and select Issues.

-Add another Issue Type for Test Evidence.
-Click the Add Issue Type button.
-In the modal, enter the name “Test Evidence” and select the “Sub-Type Issue Type”.
+Add another Issue Type for Test Result.
+Click the Add Issue Type button on the Issue Types screen.
+In the modal window, enter the name “Test Result” and select the “Sub-Task Issue Type”.